PavelTajdus/ProcessWire-Czech-Language-Pack/README.md

 and framework built on PHP5 and MySQL, having a jQuery-inspired API.
 It supports custom fields and provides a powerful template system.

 If you would like to learn more, visit the [ProcessWire homepage](http://processwire.com/).

-### Credits

-Special Thanks for long and hard work on the Czech Language Pack goes to [Radek Tříška](mailto:radek@fastlinux.eu) -  original creator of this translation.
-Thank You Radek.